‘It may take days.’ Election experts warn voters to be patient with results this year

 “The president’s statement is just silly.
 We never have an official winner on election night.
 States have five weeks to get their election certifications done,” said Rick Hasen, an election law expert at the University of California, Irvine School of Law.

-Trump’s misleading message could be dangerous if it causes supporters of the losing candidate to question the legitimacy of the election when what’s taking place is normal ballot counting.
+Trump’s rhetoric could be dangerous if it makes supporters of the losing candidate question the legitimacy of the election as normal ballot counting processes take place.

 All-access digital subscription